slowboii/slowboii/README.md

 ### Hi there 👋
 ## So this is a quick introduction of myself, and i'm aware that I still have a long way in front of me, before I can shamelessly say that i'm a skilled developer, hehe, happy reading..

-I'm a norwegian IT student this year.
+So, i'm a 29 year old male student from Norway, studying computer stuff @ Tisip Fagskole (https://tisip.no/faces/public/nett/index.jsp), but also have some hobby projects when i'm not at school!

-Classes i'm enrolled into this semester;
+Overview of the classes i'm enrolled into this semester;

   - Azure
   - Digital Security